-For more information about on-chip termination supported by Stratix II devices, refer to the Selectable I/O Standards in Stratix II & Stratix II GX Devices chapter in volume 2 of the Stratix II GX Device Handbook.
+For more information about on-chip termination supported by Stratix II devices, refer to the Selectable I/O Standards in Stratix II & Stratix II GX Devices chapter in volume 2 of the Stratix II Device Handbook or volume 2 of the Stratix II GX Device Handbook.

-For more information about tolerance specifications for on-chip termination with calibration, refer to the DC & Switching Characteristics chapter in volume 1 of the Stratix II GX Device Handbook.
+For more information on tolerance specifications for on-chip termination with calibration, refer to the DC & Switching Characteristics chapter in Volume 1 of the Stratix II GX Device Handbook.